 IT Security - Control Objective: System Software and Utilities Access Controls - Use of master passwords, powerful utilities and system manager facilities should be adequately controlled.
 Control Objective Has Been Met Control Procedures: Test Descriptions: Test Results: WORLD access to "key" system files is restricted.
 Inspected the file protection masks on the system files to confirm WORLD write and/or delete access was absent.
+No exceptions noted.
 Inspected the file protection masks on the security files to confirm WORLD access was absent.
-No exceptions noted.
 System level UICs and accounts with elevated privileges are restricted to authorized personnel as determined by NOACSC staff.
 UICs belonging to the system group are determined by the parameter value for MAXSYSGROUP.
 UICs less than the MAXSYSGROUP value have system level privileges.
 Identified the MAXSYSGROUP value.
 Extracted accounts from the user authorization file to identify accounts with a UIC less than the MAXSYSGROUP value.
 Inspected the listings with the manager network/student regarding the appropriateness of the listed accounts.
 No exceptions noted.
 Use of an alternate user authorization file is not permitted.
 Inspected the value of the alternate user authorization parameter to confirm an alternate file is not permitted.
 Inspected the system directory listings to confirm an alternate user authorization file did not exist.
 No exceptions noted.
 Remote administration of the firewall used to control Internet access is restricted.
-Inspected the firewall and main switch/router configurations to confirm remote administration was permitted and to confirm passwords are required to access the configuration menus.
+Inspected the firewall configuration admin settings to confirm passwords are required to access the configuration menus.
+Inspected telnet settings to confirm remote operations are restricted via Telnet.
 No exceptions noted.

 IT Security - Control Objective: Physical Security - Computer facilities and data should have appropriate physical access restrictions and be properly protected from environmental dangers.
-Control Procedures: Test Descriptions: Test Results: Physical access to the computer room and its contents is restricted to authorized personnel.
+Control Objective Has Been Met Control Procedures: Test Descriptions: Test Results: Physical access to the computer room and its contents is restricted to authorized personnel.
 Inquired with the manager network/student regarding personnel access to the computer room.
 Inspected the service agreement and payment documentation to Lima Security Inc. No exceptions noted.
 Environmental controls are in place to protect against and/or detect fire, water, humidity, or changes in temperature.
 Inquired with the manager network/student to confirm the existence of the environmental controls.
 No exceptions noted.